 Most importantly, USDC has also gained significant adoption in the DeFi (Decentralized Finance) space.

-Chiefly, it is used as collateral for loans, as a liquidity pool asset, and for yield farming.
+Chiefly, it is collateral for loans, as a liquidity pool asset, and for yield farming.

 Further, its popularity in the DeFi ecosystem is due to its stability and its ability to provide access to the benefits of decentralized finance while minimizing risk.